prestonharberts/bib/README.md

 <p align=center><img src="https://github.com/user-attachments/assets/52da7b37-f75b-4403-8c74-4ef9bb9ebf2b" width="768"></p>

-### bibr
+### Random Bible verses

-The included script bibr by [w1ldrabb1t](https://github.com/w1ldrabb1t) will randomly find and print a Bible verse to your terminal using bib.
+The included script bibr by [w1ldrabb1t](https://github.com/w1ldrabb1t) will randomly print a Bible verse to your terminal using bib.
 It does so by finding the last verse in a file, generating a number between 1 and x, and then calling bib.

+To use, put bibr in the same director as bib and the Bible folder, ideally in your PATH.

 Use the option `-c` to hide context verses like bib.
 Also available is the option `-v` to enable verbose mode which will show the bib command it executes.